WhitmanCS370/sp24-lab12/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 23?
+The main ideas of the chapter were to use synthetic data in development, delayed contruction of windows, generally to make a file viewer
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+What is delayed construction?
+How does this use the factory method pattern?

 ## Exercise 0: Run the code